Flexible Multimodal Text

 - University student codes of conduct.
 They cover a range of inappropriate behaviors so the syllabus doesn’t have to outline them.

-Digital Reader Supports
+Digital Reader Resources